 SAVING WOLVES IN THE GREAT LAKES REGION

-Once one of the most widely distributed land mammals in North America, the gray wolf has also been one of the most persecuted.
-State, local and private bounties and a federal extermination program have nearly eliminated the gray wolf from the lower 48.
-By the 1970s, Great Lakes wolves survived only in northeastern Minnesota and Lake Superior's Isle Royale National Park.
-With federal protection, wolves have grown in numbers and dispersed from Minnesota into northern Wisconsin and, from there, into the Upper Peninsula of Michigan.
-In the spring of 2010, for the first time in decades, wolves raised pups in the northern lower peninsula of Michigan.
+Once among North America’s most widely distributed land mammals, gray wolves have also been among the most persecuted.
+State, local and private bounties and a federal extermination program nearly erased thm from the lower 48.
+By the 1970s Great Lakes wolves survived only in northeastern Minnesota and Lake Superior's Isle Royale National Park.
+With Endangered Species Act protection, wolves have grown in number and dispersed from Minnesota into Wisconsin and Michigan.
+But these noble wild canines are not out of the woods.

-Such progress clearly demonstrates the effectiveness of the Endangered Species Act, but wolf recovery is far from complete.
-The latest science shows that wolves in the Great Lakes suffer from hybridization with coyotes, disease, illegal shootings and vehicle kills.
+Wolves' progress since gaining federal protection clearly demonstrates the Endangered Species Act’s effectiveness.
+But their recovery is far from complete.
+Science shows that wolves in the Great Lakes suffer from disease, illegal shootings and vehicle kills.